Ordering kinetics in active polar fluid

-We studied the ordering kinetics of active polar fluid.
-System is modeled using coupled hydrodynamic equation of motion of nonconserved vector order parameter ({\em Model A}) with momentum conserving fluid with additional term due to activity.
+{\em Summary:}- Now we summarise the work.
+We study the ordering kinetics of active polar gel.
+The active gel is defined with collection of orientable objects supplied with active stresses and momentum damping coming from the viscosity of bulk fluid medium.
 The activity is controlled by an active stress, which cannot be derived from a free energy.
 The system can be contractile or extensile depending upon the sign of coupling with the orientation field.
-We studied the growth kinetics of the orientation field, when quenched from the disordered to the ordered state.
-We find that for the extensile coupling the growth is larger and for contractile case it is supressed with respect to passive system.
+We study the growth kinetics of the orientation field, when quenched from the disordered to the ordered state.
+We find that for the extensile coupling the growth is enhanced and for contractile case it is suppressed with respect to passive system but the asymptotic growth law remains the same as for the nonconserved field.
 The activity leads a correction to the growth law of nonconserved vector order parameter.
-And the asymptotic growth approaches pure algebric for large activity.
-Hence model reduces to the scalar nonconserved order parameter \cite{Hohenberg1977}.
-We also studied the effect of activity on the dynamic and static scaling of orientation two-point correlation function.
-System shows the good dynamic and no static scaling for different activity.
+And the asymptotic growth approaches pure algebraic for large magnitude of activity.
+Hence the system behaves equivalent to the scalar nonconserved order parameter field \cite{Hohenberg1977}.
+We have also studied the effect of activity on the dynamic and static scaling of orientation two-point correlation function.
+System shows good dynamic and no static scaling for different activities.
 Domains morphology remains unaffected due to activity and shows a deviation from Porod's law \cite{porod}.
-Our results can be tested on the growth kinetics of wet polar active systems.\\
+Our results can be tested on the growth kinetics of wet polar active systems and gives a new direction to understand the effect of fluid on the kinetics of orientable objects in fluids. \\

+{\em Acknowledgement:-} S.D. acknowledges the support and the resources provided by PARAM Shivay Facility under the National Supercomputing Mission, Government of India at the Indian Institute of Technology, Varanasi.
+S.M. thanks DST-SERB India, MTR/2021/000438, andCRG/2021/006945 for financial support.